-This is part of a series of articles to combat coulrophobia (the fear of clowns), educate the uninformed public about the consequences of masquerading as “scary clowns”, and defend #REALCLOWNS.
-CLICK HERE to read the other articles on the “creepy clown” stereotype.
+This is part of a series of articles to combat coulrophobia (the fear of clowns), educate the uninformed public about the consequences of masquerading as “scary clowns”, and defend #REALCLOWN.
+CLICK HERE to read the other articles to help combat the “creepy clown” stereotype.

-> Clowns, Now More Than Ever
+Clowns, Now More Than Ever

 We need clowns more than ever in this tired, weary world!
 Since the “scary clown” craze has swept across the country, I have done multiple interviews with various media outlets state-wide and nationally.